Navigation Pane

 export GITMOXI_DEMO_REPO=https://github.com/$GITHUB_USER_NAME/gm-trial

-gmctl repo add -r $GITMOXI_DEMO_REPO -b main -a GITHUB_TOKEN
+gmctl repo add -r $GITMOXI_DEMO_REPO -b main -a GITHUB_TOKEN -p GITHUB

 gmctl repo get